mantou132/gem/packages/gem/docs/en/004-blog/006-es-decorators.md

 })();
 ```

+## Use Decorator Metadata

+`v1.x` uses many static attributes to record other characteristics of the style of elements.
+They will increase learning costs, so `v2` uses them [`Decorator Metadata`](https://github.com/tc39/proposal-decorator-metadata) instead.
+When you need to obtain these features(such as Gem Devtools), can use the `Symbol.metadata`.

 ## Pitfalls of using ES Decorators

 `@attribute` no longer work through the`observedAttributes`, but intercept the `setAttribute`.
 Do not use the modified` setAttribute` in DevTools, so modify the element attribute in DevTools cannot trigger the element update.